RBBAS Founder Dr. Ron Turbyfill

 Conard Haywood, 4th Trumpet

 Conard is the band's resident Barbeque restaurant proprietor, and has played trumpet with the Rowan Big Band for more years than he cares to admit.
 You know he loves his music when his work takes so much of his time and yet he still finds the time to hold down his place in the trumpet section.
-Conard has on occasion generously provided the band a place to practice right there in the front of his restaurant, Varsity Barbeque and Creamery, located at 1907 South Cannon Blvd. in Kannapolis, so don't be surprised if you see a bunch of guys with band instruments hanging out there!
-(The barbeque and ice cream is great too!)
+Conard has on occasion generously provided the band a place to practice right there in the front of his restaurant, Fieldhouse Barbeque, located at 1907 South Cannon Blvd. in Kannapolis, so don't be surprised if you see a bunch of guys with band instruments hanging out there!
+(The barbeque and the wide selection of ice cream is great too!)
 Stop by the next time you're headed that way...
 You're helping a musician pay his bills!

 Nancy Sloop, Keyboards

 When Nancy Brewer Sloop was a child she wanted to sing, dance and play the piano, and she has done exactly that for most of her adult life.
 She began singing in the church choir at age 12, and piano lessons followed at the age of 13.
 Nancy studied piano and voice at Wingate and Meredith Colleges and received a Master of Fine Arts degree from the University of Georgia.
 Teaching elementary music enabled her to continue her childhood wish; she taught Cabarrus County students for 30 years.
 She has also played the organ at local churches for over 40 years.
 She is a co-founder of the Piedmont Prime Time Community Band where she plays percussion, and the Windsong Recorder Ensemble where she plays bass recorder.
 She has sung and danced in two musicals at the Old Courthouse Theatre in Concord.

 Kurt Varney, Drums